vhartman/vhartman.github.io/_posts/2024-08-07-variable-timestep-mpc.md

 Here, the rectangle is the car, and the blue line is the predicted path at that time-instant.

 The setting we consider now for designing a controller is one where we assume that we have a fixed compute budget allocated for a controller.
-We then want to find the controller that stays in this copmute budget, and minimizes some cost functional.
+We then want to find the controller that stays in this compute budget, and minimizes some cost functional.
-In our case, the cost is the minimizatoin of the laptimes while staying in the track limits.
+In our case, the cost is the minimization of the laptimes while staying in the track limits.
 Our two parameters to choose are then the discretization timestep and the prediction horizon.